 There is one free service I’ve found that does a far better job than the rest, SpyDialer.com.
 The site says they gather information from publicly available sources and has "billions" of phone numbers in its database.
 That sounds like an exaggeration, though I’ve tested it on mobile numbers, landlines, and Google Voice numbers, and most come back accurately.
 And, I’ve used it for months whenever I see a local number that I don’t recognize – I found missed calls from doctors, the pharmacy, my hair salon and more (often, the calling number didn't match the number I called for an appointment or prescription).
 SpyDialer will also tell you if it’s known spam.
 Occasionally, the service will show “No Record Found” (and it only works for US numbers) – it's not perfect, but it's pretty good.

-IMPORTANT NOTE: One big downside to SpyDialer is that the interface is ugly and cluttered with ads for people search services that may cause you to click on an ad, rather than the site's own search box.
+IMPORTANT NOTE: One big downside to SpyDialer is that the interface is ugly and cluttered with ads, including ads for people search services that may cause you to click on an ad rather than the site's own search box.
 Here is what it looks like when you search for a number using the correct boxes so you don't get misled by one of the ads.

-1. Enter the number in the box and make sure “Phone” is highlighted in green.
+1. Enter the number in the box and make sure “Phone” is highlighted in black.

 3. Here is the SpyDialer results page.
 You’ll notice the caveat that the data may be out of date.
 That always shows up.